JimLucas95338/2dPlatformer/README.md

 ## 🎯 About The Project

 ### What Makes This Game Special
-This 2D platformer game is a passion project designed to demonstrate core game development concepts while providing an engaging gaming experience.
-It's built with a focus on:
+This 2D platformer game showcases fundamental game development concepts while providing an engaging gaming experience.
+Built with a focus on:

 - Clean, maintainable code architecture
+- Smooth, physics-based movement
+- Precise collision detection
-- Smooth, responsive controls
+- Responsive controls
-- Physics-based gameplay mechanics
 - Expandable game engine design

 ### Built With